Written by Divinity Nutra, Updated on March 21, 2022

 - Add ACV to your favorite salad or cook it with a vegetable.

-- Using ACV pills saves time and is hassle-free.
+- Using ACV supplements in capsule form saves time and is hassle-free.
 However, studies have shown them to not be as effective as liquid vinegar.

 - Marinating poultry/meat with ACV intensifies its flavor.